top of page

 In terms of DEI, we've got a lot of work to do.
 The thing that has to happen is we all have to approach it.
 It's an uncomfortable conversation but they need to be had.
 For too long, we've been told, “Don't talk about politics, religion, or race.”
 We're ill-equipped to have these conversations and they make us uncomfortable.

-Continuing to complain about the inequities isn't going to change the inequities but doing some work and being vocal about pointing out examples for those who want to be allies and those who are also committed to the work of dismantling systemic racism and and injustices.
+Continuing to complain about the inequities isn't going to change the inequities but doing some work and being vocal about pointing out examples for those who want to be allies and those who are also committed to the work of dismantling systemic racism and injustices.
 Reach across the table, have those conversations, and look for ways to change it because complaining about it isn't going to change it.

 Reba, I see you nodding fervently.
 What's on your mind about that?